PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

 +++++++++++++++

-First, you have to import the necessary modules from the package and then you can generate a random Hermitian matrix using :meth:`~QPCA.preprocessingUtilities.generate_matrix` method provided in the package.
+First, you have to import the necessary modules from the package.
+Then, you can generate a random Hermitian matrix using the :meth:`~QPCA.preprocessingUtilities.generate_matrix` method provided in the package.
 You can set the matrix dimension and a seed for the reproducibility of the execution.

 ..  code-block:: python